 - Strategies and Tools for Thinking Differently

 This is an intermediate level workshop intended for social service and health care professionals, counselors, social workers, and anyone wanting to gain increased capacity in counseling skills.

 Method of Delivery

-Lecture, personal reflection, video, case study exercises, skill development and small group discussion
+Presentation, video, case study exercises, experiential practice, personal reflection, and small group discussions.

 At the end of the workshop, participants should be able to: